 If your profiles are optimized, the activity becomes less of a concern.
 The purpose of social presence is more about authority building and branding than direct marketing.
 With that said, posting more regularly certainly won’t hurt the cause.
 At Contractor Webmasters, we offer social media marketing as part of our SEO services.

 Best Social Media Sites for Contractors

 - Facebook: Facebook provides companies with all the tools to increase brand awareness

 - Twitter: The forefront of information exchange — Become part of the community by creating a Twitter account

 - YouTube: More consumers will access YouTube than cable TV — video is the preferred medium for your future customers

 There are, of course, many more networks to choose from.
 But social media is not the number one channel for customer acquisition, so placing excessive focus and resources on it will not produce leads most efficiently.
-With that in mind, having a presence, one that is optimized, and professional works to help other channels become more advantageous for contractors.
+With that in mind, having an optimized and professional presence works to help other channels become more advantageous for contractors.
 Remember, our goal is your goal.

 Creating Content for Social Media